VCU-CS-SeniorDesign/senior-design-project-repository-cs-309/README.md

 - Categorize the risk as high, medium, or low
 - Provides a clear risk level and a set of actionable recommendations based on the assessment

+# Problem:
+- All companies rely on a government, risk, and compliance (GRC) assessment for new job roles, projects, etc.
+- The current process is:
+  - Time consuming
+  - Manual
+  - Complex
+  - Lacks scalability

 # Goal
 - Simplify the risk management process, turning complex analysis into a straightforward, guided experience.